Thailand LTF & RMF Personal Income Tax Allowances

 The Tax Savings

-The tax savings will be the amount you invest in a LTF and/or RMF multiplied by your tax rate, and can be provided to you immediately by reduced withholding tax from your salary income if you notify your employer of your LTF and/or RMF investment tax allowance(s).
+The tax savings is the amount you invest in a LTF and/or RMF multiplied by your tax rate, and can be provided to you immediately through a reduction of the amount of withholding tax from your salary income.